christophermancini/rainbow-six-bootcamp/content/advanced-training/map/house.md

 ## Drone Entry Points

-The house has X possible entry points for your remote controlled surveilance drone.
+The house has X possible entry points for your remote controlled surveillance drone.

 1. Basement - Northwest corner underneath the Storage Room door
-1. Basement - Eastern side through the debree of the Garage door (between the two overhead doors)
+1. Basement - Eastern side through the debris of the Garage door (between the two overhead doors)
 1. 1st Floor -
 1. 1st Floor -

 ## Game Modes